fzhao888/Social-Network-API/README.md

 ## Installation

-To install express, please run `npm install express` in a command line terminal.
+To install Express, please run `npm install express` in a command line terminal.

-To install moment, please run `npm install moment` in a command line terminal.
+To install Moment, please run `npm install moment` in a command line terminal.

-To install moment-timezone, please run `npm install moment-timezone` in a command line terminal.
+To install Moment Timezone, please run `npm install moment-timezone` in a command line terminal.

-To install mongoose, please run `npm install mongoose` in a command line terminal.
+To install Mongoose, please run `npm install mongoose` in a command line terminal.

 ## Usage